claws/gestalt/README.md

 $ pip install gestalt
 ```

-Gestalt uses third party Python packages to obtain support for features such
+Gestalt uses optional third party Python packages to obtain support for
-as serialization, compression and message queuing.
-To install optional extras
+features such as serialization, compression and message queuing.
+To install
-simply specify one or more of them using the extras specifier notation as
+optional extras simply specify one or more of them using the extras specifier
-shown in the example below which installs all of the available extras:
+notation as shown in the example below which installs all of the available
+extras:

 ```console
 $ pip install gestalt[amq,protobuf,msgpack,avro,brotli,snappy,yaml]